-Invenio is an authorised SOLIDWORKS reseller in VIC, SA and New Zealand.
+Invenio is an authorised SOLIDWORKS reseller in Australia and New Zealand.

 SOLIDWORKS Flow Simulation is a general-purpose fluid flow and heat transfer simulation tool integrated with SOLIDWORKS 3D CAD.
 Capable of simulating both low-speed and supersonic flows, this powerful 3D design simulation tool enables true concurrent engineering and brings the critical impact of fluid flow analysis and heat transfer into the hands of every designer.
 In addition to SOLIDWORKS Flow Simulation, designers can simulate the effects of fans and rotating components on the fluid flow and well as component heating and cooling.

 SOLIDWORKS Simulation is fully embedded in SOLIDWORKS 3D CAD for ease of use and data integrity.
 Using the same user interface (UI) paradigms as SOLIDWORKS with toolbars, menus, and context-sensitive right-click menus, ensures rapid familiarization.
 Built-in tutorials and searchable online help aid learning and troubleshooting.

 Calculation of both ideal and real flows for subsonic, transonic, and supersonic conditions.